2020 Italian constitutional referendum: Results

 The referendum resulted in a victory of the "Yes" with a majority of 70.0% of the vote.
 The voter turnout was 51.12%.
 The "Yes" was the winning choice by a large margin in all Italian regions.
-As a result, the next Italian legislature will have 400 members of the Chamber of Deputies and 200 Senators, and a maximum of five appointed senators for life, plus the former presidents of Italy.

 Luigi Di Maio, foreign minister and former leader of the M5S, defined the results "a historical result".
 The secretary of the PD, Nicola Zingaretti, said that "the victory of the 'Yes' opens up a season of reforms".
-Riccardo Molinari, party leader of the League in the Chamber of Deputies, asked for the parliament to be dissolved and new elections to be held, in order to fulfill the objective of the constitutional law.
+Riccardo Molinari, party leader of the League in the Chamber of Deputies, asked for parliament to be dissolved and new elections to be held, in order to fulfill the objective of the constitutional law.

 Results by region

 The "Yes" side was in the majority in every region and in all four overseas constituencies.
-Support was lowest in Friuli Venezia Giulia, with 59.57% in favor.
+Support was lowest in Friuli-Venezia Giulia, with 59.57% in favor.
 Molise was the region with the highest support, at 79.89%, though two of the overseas constituencies had higher support.